Khananite/Marketplace/README.md

 ### Tests:

-I will also take advantage of creating tests, to test the behaviour of each function, and make sure functionality works properly.
+I will also take advantage of creating tests, to test the behaviour of each function, and make sure functionality works correctly.
 Test functionality like: can user add a new and unique item for sale, can user buy an existing item, etc.

 ### Future improvements: